-12 Douglas Seay has argued that regional free-trade agreements could "demonstrate forcefully to the EC and other protectionists that America has the option of establishing its own free-trade to the EC and other protectionists that America has the option of establishing its own iree-trade system and that countries that pursue protectionist policies risk exclusion from these and other markets."
+12 Douglas Seay has argued that regional free-trade agreements could "demonstrate forcefully to the EC and other protectionists that America has the option of establishing its own free-trade system and that countries that pursue protectionist policies risk exclusion from these and other markets."
 See: A Seven-point Strategy to Push Europe to Free Trade.
 Heritage Foundation Backgrounder, No. 839, July 8, 1991. p.
+13.

-13. 13 The U.S. Government has maintained that the EAI/NAFTA and the GATT are comple-mentary.
-At a seminar on "The United States and Argentina in Relation to the Enterprise for the Americas Initiative" at The American University on June 12, 1991, Myles Freschette, Assist-ant U.S. Trade Representative for Latin America, the Caribbean and Africa stated: "Some have interpreted the Enterprise for the Americas Initiative as a U.S. contingency nan for a failure of interpreted the Enterprise for the Americas Initiative as a U.S. contingency plan for a failure of the (GATT) Round, or as an indicator of a trading system breaking down into blocs.
-In truth, the opposite is the case: The EAI and the Uruguay Round are complementary.
+13 The U.S. Government has maintained that the EAI/NAFTA and the GATT are complementary.
+At a seminar on "The United States and Argentina in Relation to the Enterprise for the Americas Initiative" at The American University on June 12, 1991, Myles Freschette, Assistant U.S. Trade Representative for Latin America, the Caribbean and Africa stated: "Some have interpreted the Enterprise for the Americas Initiative as a U.S. contingency plan for a failure of the (GATT) Round, or as an indicator of a trading system breaking down into blocs.
+In truth, the opposite is the case: The EAI and the Uruguay Round are complementary."

 trade agreements commencing with NAFTA.
 Succeeding agreements would depend on the readiness of countries.
 The United States has repeatedly stated that it sees the process of creating hemispheric free trade as taking many years, at least a decade and probably longer, 14 recognizing that trade on a completely reciprocal basis cannot be achieved within a short time-frame.
-In May 1992, President Bush indicated that an FTA with Chile would follow the completion of NAFTA.15
+In May 1992.
+President Bush indicated that an FTA with Chile would follow the completion of NAFTA.
+15